Rock Climbing Gem/Jewel/Geometric Birthday Party -rock climbing party with DIY gem decor, rock themed dessert table, and party favor ideas.

 We made regular rice crispy squares, and cut them into cubes and dipped half on a diagonal into coloured chocolate.
 They were simple, looked great, and were so yummy.

 We also made some dirt pudding (chocolate pudding with crushed oreos) and topped them with candy rocks, and served them in little mason jars.
+These were a fun way to use the candy rocks.
+They look so real, and taste great.
+They’re chocolate inside.
+They’d be fun to use for your own rock themed birthday cake too.

 I wanted to offer some chips so I picked up a party mix and served them in these sweet little takeout boxes.
 I wanted them to match the party, so I used some more of the vinyl decals and added them to the boxes.